Two days full of inspiring talks, intense networking and one unforgettable party. SEMPL is where you want to be!

 Millennials are perceived as a specific generation, which is difficult to manage and motivate for work.
 They are hard to understand, and even they often describe themselves in contradicting terms.
 In the advertising industry, populated with usually more ambitious individuals, the overall stereotypes of the Millennials meet a commonly stressful working environment.
 Based on a research of young talent working in agencies across Europe, and particularily in the CEE, Marko draws some interesting observations and offers conceptual and practical suggestions for better understanding of the Millennials at work.

 Viewability, relevant metrics, fake news, ad fraud… while counting conversions, likes and impressions, there are some major issues to be adressed.

-The team of certified DIMAQ trainers will draw attention to the key challenges and traps of legislation (GDPR) for the media industry and present the key elements of online analytics, which includes various methods and research for the analysis of user channels, user experience and user behavior.
+The team of certified DIMAQ trainers will draw attention to the key challenges and traps of legislation (GDPR) for the media industry and present tips & tricks on how to quickly minimize costs and achieve better results when doing SEM & SEO.
 Participants will also learn what knowledge is needed to become an internationally certified digital marketing expert by IAB Europe.
 You will also be able to test your knowledge with a DIMAQ test.
 You are invited to try it!